Jason Shepard

 Research Areas | Generally, the role of the First Amendment in American democracy, journalism and culture, in particular digital media ethics and law, journalist’s privilege law, campaign finance law, anonymity and privacy rights, the press and national security, academic freedom and First Amendment history.

-Dr. Jason M. Shepard is a media law scholar, professor and chair of the Department of Communications at California State University, Fullerton.
-His research examines the role of the First Amendment in American democracy, journalism and culture, and he teaches courses in journalism and media law, history and ethics.
-Before academia, Shepard worked as an award-winning journalist in Wisconsin and Teach For America corps member in New York City.
+Jason M. Shepard, Ph.D., is a media law scholar, professor and chair of the Department of Communications at California State University, Fullerton , one of the largest mass communications programs in the United States.
+His research examines the role of the First Amendment in American democracy, journalism and culture, and his teaching expertise is in journalism and media law, history and ethics.
+Before academia, Shepard worked as an award-winning journalist in Madison, Wis., and a Teach For America corps member in New York City.

-Shepard has a Ph.D. in mass communications, with a Ph.D. minor in law, from the University of Wisconsin-Madison School of Journalism and Mass Communication and School of Law.
-Shepard has two master’s degrees, in education (Pace University) and in journalism and mass communication (University of Wisconsin-Madison), and a bachelor’s degree in journalism and political science (University of Wisconsin-Madison).
-Before graduate school, Shepard taught seventh and eighth grade English and U.S. history in the South Bronx of New York City, beginning as a corps member of Teach For America.
+Shepard has a Ph.D. in mass communications, with a Ph.D. minor in law from the University of Wisconsin-Madison .
+He was recognized with the inaugural Sharon Dunwoody Early Career Award from the UW-Madison's School of Journalism and Mass Communication in 2019, awarded to a Ph.D. graduate for excellence in research, teaching and service within ten years of graduation.
+Shepard has two master’s degrees, in education ( Pace University ) and in journalism and mass communication (UW-Madison), and a bachelor’s degree in journalism and political science (UW-Madison).
+Before graduate school, Shepard taught seventh and eighth grade English and U.S. history in the South Bronx of New York City, beginning as a corps member of Teach For America .

-Shepard spent a decade as a journalist covering crime, courts, politics, education and the media, winning awards for investigative reporting, explanatory reporting, legal reporting, spot news reporting and feature reporting.
-Shepard wrote for Isthmus newspaper, an award-winning alternative weekly, from 2004-2009, and The Capital Times, the feistier of two local dailies, from 1996 to 2001.
-As an undergraduate at UW-Madison, Shepard worked as a reporter and editor for The Badger Herald.
+As a journalist for 10 years covering crime, courts, politics, education and the media, Shepard won awards for investigative reporting, explanatory reporting, legal reporting, spot news reporting and feature reporting.
+Shepard wrote for Isthmus newspaper, an award-winning alternative weekly, from 2004 to 2009, and The Capital Times , the feistier of two local dailies, from 1996 to 2001.
+As an undergraduate at UW-Madison, he worked as a reporter and editor for The Badger Herald student newspaper.
+Shepard began his journalism career at age 16 as the school board reporter for the two local newspapers in his hometown of Wisconsin Dells, Wis. (population 2,808), the Wisconsin Dells Events and the Dells/Delton Daily .

 Select Publications